gopar/gopar.github.io/_posts/2020-03-29-how-i-stay-productive.md

     An editor that's pretty customizable and can nearly do anything and everything.
 The only editor I use for programming.

-    Althuogh, it should be mentioned that it takes a while to learn since it's primarily keyboard driven, of course you can use the mouse to move around but I've found that not many people do that.
+    Although, it should be mentioned that it takes a while to learn since it's primarily keyboard driven, of course you can use the mouse to move around but I've found that not many people do that.

 - **[Amethys](https://ianyh.com/amethyst/)**